iqfareez/mcte4342-embedded-system-design/Week11/README.md

 A 3D printer can be controlled by sending a G-CODE command to it.

 Simply connect the PC to the 3D printer using a USB cable.
-I'm using [CoolTerm](https://freeware.the-meiers.org/) as a Serial Monitor interface.
+I'm using [CoolTerm](https://freeware.the-meiers.org/) as a Serial Monitor interface (similar to the TeraTerm, SSCom etc.)

 3D Printer Model: [Artillery Hornet](https://my.cytron.io/p-artillery-hornet-3d-printer-partially-assembled-diy-kit?ref=99Y7TxrNIn6Jo).